 The Hangzhou-based Alipay mobile payment processing service, owned by the multi-national conglomerate Alibaba, has banned accounts connected with over-the-counter (OTC) Bitcoin trading, as has been reported by Beijing News in the morning of August 24.
-The news reports that Alipay will start to put restrictions on, or even outright ban, accounts that propagate OTC cryptocurrency trading.
+The news reports that Alipay will start to restrict or even outright ban accounts that propagate OTC cryptocurrency trading.

-The Coin Telegraph reports that Alipay has taken the decision to closely observe suspicious accounts and also install an inspection system for key websites and accounts in order to prevent further OTC trading incidents on the payment platform.
+The Coin Telegraph reports that Alipay has decided to closely observe suspicious accounts and install an inspection system for key websites and accounts to prevent further OTC trading incidents on the payment platform.

 After the Chinese government banned crypto exchanges from providing service to Chinese citizens, traders had to resort to other means of trading, and thus back-alley transactions like OTC cryptocurrency trading.

 Red Li, the co-founder of 8Btc, a popular China-based community of crypto and blockchain enthusiasts, confirmed this restriction when he posted on his Twitter account, “#alipay is blocking accounts involved in bitcoin otc trading.”

 Ant Financial, which handles Alipay, views “virtual currency trading” as a serious risk to its users for which it has not involved crypto exchange services as of now.
 It plans to “resolutely” strike down suspicious accounts that are involved in virtual currency-related transactions or business operations.
 Ant Financials have also decided to create a “risk prevention education” module for its users to “remind users not to be deceived by various false propaganda, to recognize the risks of virtual currency transactions, and to avoid the possible losses suffered.”